jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     # NameError
     # ModuleNotFoundError

-  then create a file called ``list_comprehensions.py`` in the project folder and the terminal shows an :doc:`/exceptions/AttributeError`
+  then create a file called ``list_comprehensions.py`` in the project folder and the terminal shows an :ref:`AttributeError`

   .. code-block:: python